AzureDataBox/azure-docs-rest-apis-public/docs-ref-conceptual/cognitiveservices/bing-video-api-v7-reference.md

 ms.author: scottwhi
 ---

-# Video Search API v7 Preview reference
+# Video Search API v7 reference

-> [!NOTE]
-> Preview release of the Video API.
-All aspects of the API and documentation are subject to change.

 The Video Search API lets you send a search query to Bing and get back a list of videos that are relevant to the search query.
 This section provides technical details about the query parameters and headers that you use to request videos and the JSON response objects that contain them.
 For examples that show how to make requests, see [Searching the Web for Videos](https://docs.microsoft.com/azure/cognitive-services/bing-video-search/search-the-web).